Medical neutrality: Recorded violations of medical neutrality

+Sudan (2026)

+During the armed conflict in Sudan that began in April 2023, severe challenges and violations regarding medical neutrality were documented.
+In June 2026, at the 62nd Session of the United Nations Human Rights Council, the International Coalition for Human Rights (ICHR) issued a statement condemning the exploitation of the Sudan Doctors Network and Emergency Response Rooms by Sudanese Army Commander Abdel Fattah al-Burhan, alleging that these humanitarian networks were being utilized as intelligence tools to support military operations centers.
+The ICHR highlighted that the conflict has led to the politicization of medical services, selective documentation of violations, and ongoing direct attacks against healthcare facilities, medical personnel, and ambulances, heavily restricting civilian access to life-saving treatments.

 Gaza (2023-)

 On 4 November 2023, an Israeli air strike hit an ambulance outside Al-Shifa Hospital, where 15 people were killed and 60 others wounded.
 The Israel Defense Forces (IDF) stated the attack targeted Hamas militants and that the ambulances were used to transport operatives and weapons.
 Hamas official Izzat El-Reshiq denied these claims, and the Gaza Health Ministry claimed Israel had targeted a convoy of ambulances.

 On 30 January 2024, Israeli special forces performed a raid on Ibn Sina hospital in Jenin dressed as civilians and medical personnel, killing three alleged Palestinian militants.
 Footage from the scene shows at least ten armed members carrying assault rifles, assumed to be Israeli forces, dressed in civilian attire including as nurses wearing blue scrubs, a doctor in a white overcoat, and women in hijabs.
 The raid is said to have killed three men, with the IDF claiming the targeted men were Hamas member Mohammed Jalamneh, and Islamic Jihad members Mohammed and Basel Al-Ghazawi.
 The hospital alleges the three men were sleeping at the time and Al-Ghazawi was at the hospital undergoing medical treatment.
 Legal experts have suggested that Israeli actions could have violated international law by disguising themselves as civilians and medical staff, and by killing sick and wounded personnel.